jjp55/Uniquely-Aligned/README.md

 This script will utilize trim_galore, bowtie2 and samtools for QC, alignment, and duplicate removal to generate uniquely mapped read BAM files with indexes.

-To install these packages through conda please create a new environment and run the following commands
+To install these packages through conda please create a new environment and run the following commands:

 conda install -c bioconda trim-galore